EzeBernardine/weatherapp/README.md

 	This installs depedencies

+2. Create a `.env` file and add the ENV values

-2. Run `yarn dev`
+3. Run `yarn dev`

 	This will startt the app

-3. Open   `http://localhost:3000/` on your browser.
+4. Open   `http://localhost:3000/` on your browser.
 Ensure you are not running an app on this port.